manelvf/ihc_attribute/README.md

 ## TODO

-- Make use of object orientation for keeping track of the DB connection.
+- Make use of object oriented classes for keeping track of the DB connection.
 - Make the DB module generic so the database could be replaced by a different one when required.
+- Dockerize the application for deployment.
+Use gunicorn or equivalent for serving the application.
+- Make it a web service if required.
+- Sanitize the inputs properly.
+- Add authentication and authorization if required, in order to enforce the security.
 - Retry API call when they fail.
 - Add unit tests and e2e tests.
 - Execute the tests in a CI/CD pipeline.